 Our premier opens with Sunshine.
 To reach our lodging, Sunshine Mountain Lodge is the only slopeside lodging in Banff National Park, we must ride the gondola.
-Of course we arrive too late (thank you airlines) despite my husband driving 140 kph (you do the math), so our gracious Albertan hosts deliver us to 7,200′ via their Ford Excursion snowcat.
+Of course we arrive too late (thank you un-named airlines) despite my husband driving 140 kph (you do the math), so our gracious Albertan hosts deliver us to 7,200′ via their Ford Excursion snowcat.
 Kids think this is cool!
 They’re right, it was!

 Looking out at Sunshine’s jagged snowcapped peaks from our spacious loft’s floor to ceiling windows gives promise of big mountain skiing the next day.
 The newly redesigned hotel sports an enviro-friendly art-deco mountain style.
 Native “rockies” stonework surrounds the oversized outdoor Jacuzzi, with views of Goat’s Eye extreme terrain and starry skies above.
-The chic hotel has everything you need: a delightful staff, dining, a bar, cafe, Spa, and game room, high-thread linens and location, location, location.
+The chic hotel has everything you need: a delightful staff (of mostly fun Aussies), dining, a bar, cafe, Spa, and game room, high-thread linens and location, location, location.

-We are first skiing Sunshine’s 3,368-acres by sleeping on mountain.
+We are first out on the slopes skiing Sunshine’s 3,368-acres, the best benefit of sleeping on mountain.
 By noon we have skied three mountains, across the Continental Divide from Alberta to B.C. and back again.
 Sunshine proclaims “best snow in Canada” with its highest elevation, and I would add “best views” as you look out at countless peaks including the pinnacle Mount Assiniboine – the Matterhorn of the Rockies.
 We even skied over the Continental Divide, something for our kids’ lesson books – call it “ski school” or edicuation on vacation.

 Episode 1 concludes as we hear rumors “the Dive is open.”
 Equipped with a guide, avalanche beacons and shovels, we dove into Delirium Dive – one of the steepest runs in Canada at 50-degrees.
-This is gated access, no fall, no faint of heart terrain.
+This is gated-access, no-fall, no faint of heart terrain.
 The deep natural snow and steep shots make me delirious – its namesake, eh?!
 Our son tackled it expertly, the steepest he’d encountered yet.